 People who grow up in a chaotic, unpredictable and unhealthy family tend to have extremely similar traits and unhealthy coping patterns.
 This is what sets Adult Children of Dysfunctional Families (ACOD) apart from other people.
 ACODs are different from people who were raised in other types of families.
 They tend to view the world in a way that is unique.

-See if you can recognize yourself in some of these traits (not everyone will have all traits):
+Rather than focus on roles, it’s often easier to look at habits and traits.
+See if you can recognize yourself in some of the traits that these roles embrace (not everyone will have all of them):

-- They never feel that they know what “normal” is.
+- They feel that they don’t know what “normal” is.

-- They feel that everyone else has the “secret rules” for how to live as a healthy adult.
+- They feel that everyone else has the “secret rules” for how to live as a hefalthy adult.

 - They don’t know how to live without chaos and crisis, a lifestyle pattern which is difficult to break.

-- They can have difficulty following finishing tasks and through with things.
+- They can have difficulty following through with and finishing tasks.

 - They don’t know how to relax and just have fun.